-2020 20)19
+2020 201 19

-Variation Net Income Equity Net Income Equity
+VARIATION NET INCOME EQUITY NET INCOME EQUITY

-Japanese yen (JPY) 5% (11 830) - (20 000) -
+Japanese Yen (JPY) 5% (11.830) - (20.000) -

-(i) Price risk
+ii) Price risk

 The group is exposed to the changing in raw material's prices used on production processes, namely auto parts.
 However, considering that the acquisition of those raw materials is not in accordance with a price quoted on an exchange market or formed on a volatile market, the price risk is not considered as being significant.